 Cumberland Road Fire Department is committed to provide superior fire, rescue, and emergency services to the citizens of our community in a proficient, professional, and compassionate manner.
 We continuously promote life safety by practicing prevention, planning, education, and training.

-The fire service is a demanding field, but it is also very rewarding.
+Emergency services in Cumberland County are very demanding, but it is also very rewarding.
+The Cumberland Road Fire District is the smallest district in the county, however we remain one of the busiest departments in the county.
 The firefighters that choose to volunteer or work here are much like a second family, in that they are always looking out for one another and there is a closeness between them that is not found in most jobs.
-We are always looking for ways to improve ourselves and the job we are doing.
+We are always looking for ways to improve ourselves and the services we provide.

 “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.”